hannah-rae/hannah-rae.github.io/_pages/about.md

 - Google Women Techmakers award (2018)

 ## News
+- February 2025: A preprint about our new remote sensing foundation model, Galileo, is [now available on arxiv](https://arxiv.org/abs/2502.09356)!
 - January 2025: I presented about our Fields of The World (FTW!) benchmark dataset at the ESIP Winter Meeting online!
 - January 2025: I gave an invited talk about foundation models for Earth and space at the Earth and Life Sciences Institute (ELSI) 13th Symposium in Tokyo!
 - December 2024: ASU News published an article about our work with AI and food security in Maui county, Hawaii titled ["Harvesting satellite insights for Maui County farmers"](https://news.asu.edu/20241230-science-and-technology-harvesting-satellite-insights-maui-county-farmers), featuring Kerner Lab Assistant Research Professor Ana Tarano!